NPriyaK/FetchChallenge/README.md

 1. Clone the repository or download the script.
 2. Update the `chromedriver` path in the script if necessary.
 3. Install
-Thank you for the clarification.
-Here's a simplified and revised explanation of the algorithm based on the assumption that the fake bar is lighter than the other bars:

 ### Overview of the Algorithm used
 The algorithm utilizes a divide and conquer strategy specifically tailored to identify a bar that is lighter than the rest.
 This method efficiently narrows down the potential candidates using a minimal number of weighings.